josemontesdeoca/dashboard-monitor/README.md

-# Dashboard monitor
+# Web Monitor

-Dashboard Monitor is a web application for monitoring website performance and uptime.
+Web Monitor is a web application for monitoring website performance and uptime.
 The application is meant as an example that cover basic functionality of Google App Engine.